jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 excerpt_separator: <!--more-->
 ---

-I had a student with large data files she wanted to filter out rows based on some condition in two columns.
-If she loaded the files in R, it would take too long to run the subsetting.
-After attending a `bash` class I taught for Software Carpentry she sent me the below sample file and how she wanted to filter them.
+After attending a `bash` class I taught for Software Carpentry, a student contacted me having troubles working with a large data file in R. She wanted to filter out rows based on some condition in two columns.
+An easy task in R, but because of the size the filtering would take too long.
+She sent me the below sample file and how she wanted to filter it.
+I chose AWK because it is designed for this type of task.
+It handles data line by line and doesn't need to read the whole file into memory to process the file.
 <!--more-->

 ### Let's look at the data we want to filter